 To be honest, finding and identifying the butterfly pattern is certainly not an easy task.
 It requires trading experience and knowledge of other techniques and technical indicators, particularly the Fibonacci retracement levels.

 Further, the butterfly pattern resembles in structure and formation the Gartley pattern as well as the Bat pattern, which makes it a complicated reversal trading pattern to identify and use.
+One such tool that can help you to identify harmonic patterns is our harmonic patterns cheat sheet, which you can download for free.

 These levels help traders identify when a trend reversal is likely to occur.
 The CD leg and point D serve as a confirmation parameter if indeed the price begins a new trend phase.